Common Vulnerability Exposure (CVEs)

 Summary

-Web applications comprise various components, including commercially provided and open-source ones, such as platforms, frameworks, and libraries.
-It is crucial to address any weaknesses in these components by updating their source code or upgrading the application's version.
+Web applications are comprised of various components, incorporating proprietary and open-source entities such as platforms, frameworks, and libraries.
+Ensuring these components' security through updating their source code or the elevation to advanced application versions is paramount in mitigating vulnerabilities.

-Attackers typically initiate their attacks by thoroughly mapping out an application, meticulously identifying its underlying platform, dependencies, frameworks, and server setup.
-Armed with this knowledge, they proceed to scour publicly available resources for documented Common Vulnerabilities and Exposures (CVEs) and exploit codes that align with the specific platform or component they have identified.
-Subsequently, these exploits are skillfully employed to compromise the targeted application.
-Rather than expending efforts on crafting novel exploits, attackers often exploit existing vulnerabilities within the application or its associated components, thereby maximizing their chances of success.
+Adversaries initiate their intrusion endeavors by conducting an exhaustive analysis of the application, precisely delineating its architectural platform, dependencies, frameworks, and server architecture.
+Armed with this compendium of information, they methodically search public repositories for documented Common Vulnerabilities and Exposures (CVEs) and corresponding exploit codes congruent with the identified platform or component.
+Utilizing these vulnerabilities, adversaries adeptly execute attacks to compromise the integrity of the targeted application.
+Rather than investing resources in developing novel exploits, adversaries opt to exploit pre-existing vulnerabilities within the application or its ancillary components, optimizing their probability of successful exploitation.

 Impact